How to choose the best type of Medicare coverage for you

 • Paying lower monthly premiums than Medigap is important to you

-• You want to get Medicare Part D bundled with your Medicare Parts A and B
+• You want to get Medicare Part D prescription drug coverage bundled with your Medicare Parts A and B

 • You want peace of mind with predictable copayments and deductibles over paying a deductible or 20% of your medical costs

-• A plan that pays 100% of your medical costs once you've paid the out-of-pocket limit
+• A plan that pays 100% of your medical costs once you've reached the maximum out-of-pocket (MOOP) limit

 • You want to see doctors in the plan's network, which may save you money